 In 1905, the city was disposing of 1,614 tons of refuse each day, and clay pits and quarries near the city began to fill up.
 Former dumps were often used for schools or parks, including the land on which Soldier Field is built.
 Chicago experimented again with incineration and other disposal methods, but most wastes were still dumped.
 By 1954, the city had no more new sites outside of Lake Calumet.
 In 1963, Chicago exported almost three million cubic yards of wastes to 72 active suburban dumps, which also served booming suburban populations.

-The amount of household refuse grew enormously in the late twentieth century as the region's population grew and an affluent society indulged in waste-generating practices.
+The amount of household garbage grew enormously in the late twentieth century as the region's population grew and an affluent society indulged in waste-generating practices.
 Ashes virtually disappeared from municipal refuse as coal was replaced by other heating sources, but Americans disposed of growing quantities of nonreturnable cans and bottles, corrugated food packaging, and plastics.